-Many shoppers search how to size a dog harness because they want a fit that feels secure without rubbing, twisting, or slipping during daily walks.
-The biggest mistake is thinking the job is done once you have two numbers and a size label.
+Many shoppers search how to size a dog harness because they want a fit that feels secure during real walks, not just correct on a chart.
+Measurements still matter, but the biggest mistake is treating two numbers and a size label as the final answer.

-Real sizing starts with measurements, but it ends with movement.
+Real sizing starts with your dog’s measurements and ends with movement.
 A harness that looks correct at home can still ride up, drift off center, crowd the shoulders, or feel too loose once your dog starts walking.
-That is why the best fit check happens after the tape measure, not before it.
+That is why the best fit check happens after the tape measure, during a short and careful walk test.

 Note: This article is not medical advice.
 If your dog coughs, limps, shows skin irritation, or seems distressed in a harness, stop using it and speak with your veterinarian.